YottaDB/YDBDoc/MessageRecovery/errors.rst

 MURNDWNOVRD, OVERRIDE qualifier used with MUPIP RUNDOWN on database file dddd

-MUPIP Information: This message records use of the OVERRIDE qualifier with a MUPIP RUNDOWN command to bypass an an error, which would normally suggest a more appropriate action.
+MUPIP Information: This message records use of the OVERRIDE qualifier with a MUPIP RUNDOWN command to bypass an error, which would normally suggest a more appropriate action.

 Action: No action required.
 This message serves primarily to facilitate analysis of database crashes and recovery procedures.